STnobile/TIK-TAK-TOE/README.md

  1536×864 (3.94%)
  375×667 (3.74%)

-* The game is working fine, once you will manage to beat the AI the cell will color in darkblue and a message will appear with the opposition to repaly the game.
+* The game is working fine, once you will manage to beat the AI the cell will color in darkblue and a message will appear with the opposition to replay the game.
 ![devises reponsive](/assets/images/testingwon.png)

-* In case of tie game, the all background will color itself with a coral background.
+* In case of tie game, the background will color itself with a coral background.

 ![devises reponsive](/assets/images/tiegame.png)

-* In casa of User winning the game the after making tre O in a row the background will color of pink.
+* In case of user winning the game, after making three O in a row, the background will color pink.

 ![devises reponsive](/assets/images/testinglose.png)